ListingSpark Reviews

 • Selling process can be frustrating

-• Users were unsuccessful in selling their home
+• Some users were unsuccessful in selling their home

 We decided to run these reviews through an AI program that detects emotional language.
 Here's what we found: